-With the exception of New Hampshire and Virginia, like it or not, the possession of car insurance is mandatory.
+With the exception of New Hampshire and Virginia, like it or not, having car insurance is mandatory.
 What is not uniform, however, is the total cost of a policy, which is comprised of the premium and deductible.
-While the national average of the total hovers around $1,300 a year, residents of Maine typically pay much less - around $864.
+While the national average hovers around $1,300 a year, residents of Maine, for example, typically pay much less - around $864.
 This is in stark contrast to the average total for Michigan residents, which rests in the neighborhood of $2,400.
 The actual total of one’s car insurance policy, in addition to geographic location, is determined based on a series of factors.

 Personal Details - Companies will inquire as to an applicant’s age, gender, and marital status.
 They will then compare them to the statistical likelihood of an accident for those of similar demographics.

-Place of Residence - If the city or state the applicant calls home has a disproportionate history of auto accidents, then offered rates may increase.
+Place of Residence - If the city or state the applicant calls home has a disproportionate history of auto accidents, then offered rates may be higher.
 This may also be based on population density or weather patterns.

 Driving Patterns - From a risk perspective, the further and longer the applicant typically drives, the greater chance of an accident.
 Drivers who drive less, in this case, will be offered more favorable terms.